-The Master of Arts in Global Studies attracts a very diverse group students, from recent undergraduates to career professionals who are seeking an advanced degree-- all of whom are equally passionate about global issues.
+The Master of Arts in Global Studies attracts a very diverse group students, from recent undergraduates to career professionals who are seeking an advanced degree-- all of whom are equally passionate about international and global issues.
 Although the program has a rolling admissions deadline through May 1, priority for admissions and scholarships is given to those who apply earlier.
 Students typically enroll full-time, though the program can also be completed on a part-time basis.

 To apply for the Global Studies M.A. program, you need to submit: